SamoraMachel/Public-API-App/README.md

 </p>

 <p>
-This applicatin is meant to server as a starter for using sliding pane layout.
+This application is meant to server as a starter for using sliding pane layout.
 </p>

 ## :sparkles: Features ##

-:heavy_check_mark: List public APIs'
+:heavy_check_mark: List public APIs'\
 :heavy_check_mark: Preview the details of the API

 ## :rocket: Technologies ##